vmware-archive/cron-resource/README.md

 ### `check`: Report the current time.

-Returns a new version only if the current minute matches the crontab expression and no version was previously returned during the current minute.
+Returns `time.Now()` as the version only if a minute since we last fired matches the crontab expression.
+The first time the script runs it will fire if a minute in the last hour matches the crontab expression.

 #### Parameters